ellakoa/postcard-poem/content/posts/white-horses.md

   The waves are mesmerising today rolling onshore in a rhythmic way.

-  The other day they were full of rage a rage, of a storm that wouldn’t conform.
+  The other day they were full of a storm that wouldn’t conform.

+  Across the dunes, pebbles were flung
+  Sand grains raced and chased and stung
+  Tall spiky marram grass held on fast as the dunes around them were recast.

   Outside the bay white horses paced waiting for the tide, to race, as the